 - Mobal: Suitable for newly arrived residents and expats.

-After the initial APN configuration, you can use your phone just like how you would use it at home.
-Depending on the SIM Card providers, you might be able to complete all required APN configurations before you reach Japan.
+After the initial APN configuration, you can use your phone just like you would at home.
+Depending on the SIM card providers, you might be able to complete all required APN configurations before you reach Japan.
 And if that isn’t an option for you, you can always utilize the internet at the airport and/or on bullet trains or limited express trains to complete the setup process.

 For more information about a Japan SIM card, including the pros and cons and a detailed explanation of our recommended Japan SIM card providers, refer to our Japan SIM card article!